-Being exceedingly low, power of these fields is far outside the range of senses of average individual.
-Most people can feel 50/60Hz field stronger than 20kV (kilovolt, 1000V) as a slight vibration moving over the skin; few people can sense fields below 5kV.
+Being exceedingly low, power of these fields is far outside the range of senses of the average individual.
+Most people can feel 50/60Hz field stronger than 20kV (kilovolt, 1000V) as a slight vibration moving over the skin; very few people can sense fields below 5kV.
 For comparison, residential exposure for about 95% of people is in the 0.009-0.12kV (9-120V) range.

 Thermal effect at this exposure level is entirely negligible; it is also negligible at the level when the induced charge can be sensed on the surface of the skin.
 But there are